NYC Pedestrian Accident Lawyers

 Most insurers are eager to settle a case as soon as possible after a pedestrian accident, before the full scope of an injury is clear.
 This allows them to often settle claims for less than they are worth.
 Sometimes they delay, hoping that the injured person will just give up.
 At Tolmage, Peskin, Harris, Falick, our attorneys will handle all communication between you and a claims adjuster to ensure that you aren’t taken advantage of or misled into accepting a low settlement offer.

 Although things change rapidly in New York City, it is possible to identify some of the intersections where pedestrians are most likely to be injured.
-According to the NYC Department of Transportation (DOT), they are:
+According to the New York City Department of Transportation (NYC DOT), they are:

 - East 170th Street and the Grand Concourse in the Bronx